Why Is Early Identification of Mental Disorders Vital in Aging Adults?

 Did you know that 20% of adults aged 65 and older experience a mental disorder?
 Identifying and addressing these conditions early is vital for the well-being of aging adults.
-By recognizing the signs and symptoms, you can help your loved ones find the support they need.
+Recognizing the signs and symptoms can help your loved ones find the support they need.

 Importance of Early Identification